Neurocoach Programme: Module 5 Applied Neuro-Affirming Coaching

 Accountability should reduce pressure, not increase it, and it must match the client’s preferred communication style and energy levels to be truly effective.

-This is a partnership, not supervision, so a supportive, predictable check-in structure enhances engagement and reduces feelings of shame or inadequacy.
+This is a partnership, not supervision, so a supportive, predictable check-in structure enhances engagement and reduces feelings of shame.

 “What type of check-in feels most comfortable: email, text, or discussing it at the start of our next session?”

-- Transform a traditional SMART goal using flexible milestones instead of rigid deadlines to ensure psychological safety.
+• 1.
+Transform a traditional SMART goal using flexible milestones instead of rigid deadlines.

-- Anchor the goal to the client’s specific strengths or interests to ensure motivation remains intrinsic and sustainable.
+• 3.
+Anchor the goal to the client’s specific strengths or interest-driven pathways.

 The Individualised